-Messums in Harrogate is delighted to welcome the internationally recognised pioneering glass artist Dante Marioni to its James Street gallery this November with a presentation of twelve new and iconic works.
-The gallery will be open from 10am – 5pm Thursday to Saturday.
-This show runs alongside an exhibition of abstract drawings by Northumberland artist Charles Poulsen.
-Both exhibitions demonstrate Messums commitment to showcasing the best of contemporary art and craft to art lovers and collectors in the north of England.
+Messums Yorkshire is delighted to welcome the internationally acclaimed, pioneering glass artist Dante Marioni to its James Street gallery, with a presentation of twelve new and iconic works.
+This show will run alongside an exhibition of abstract drawings by Northumberland artist Charles Poulsen, both exhibitions demonstrate Messums commitment to showcasing the best of contemporary art and craft to art lovers and collectors in the north of England.

 Marioni’s signature style has been described as the purest of classical forms executed in glass by an American glassblower.
 His amphoras, vases, and ewers draw inspiration from Greek and Etruscan prototypes.
 As the world’s leading reticello glass artist – an Italian technique of trapping bubbles of air within a lattice pattern – this exhibition presents some of the most desirable objects ever made in glass.